dylanratcliffe/puppet-external_data/README.md

 **Note:** This will always return `nil` the first time a node checks in since PuppetDB won't have any information about the node until after the first agent run.

-Dot notation is supported for specifing structured facts.
+Dot notation is supported for specifying structured facts.
 For example:

 ```ruby
 pdb_get_fact(certname, 'os.release')